elixir-cloud-aai/elixir-cloud-aai.github.io/docs/guides/guide-contributor/workflow.md

 > for review.
 Please do not forget to double check the list after you have
 > modified your PR, e.g., if you have added commits to address reviewer
 > comments or to fix failing automated checks. **Please check items also if they
-> do not apply to your change**, e.g., if yourchange does not require an update
+> do not apply to your change**, e.g., if your change does not require an update
 > of the user-facing documentation, still check the box.
 >
 > Generally, **PRs are only reviewed when all boxes are ticked off and all